Chulalongkorn Day

 Customs, Traditions & Celebrations Of Chulalongkorn Day

 Because this is such an important holiday in Thailand, governmental organizations are usually closed on this day, although most businesses will remain open.
-At the Equestrian Statue at the Royal Plaza in the Dusit District, Thai people will show their respect for the great king by placing wreaths.
-That’s the biggest ceremony in the country, but smaller ceremonies are held at the other King Chulalongkorn statues around Thailand as well.
+At the Equestrian Statue at the Royal Plaza in the Dusit District, Thai people show their respect for the great king by placing wreaths.
+That’s the biggest ceremony in the country, but smaller ceremonies are held at other King Chulalongkorn statues around Thailand as well.